 A. First, we require our general Certified Mediators to specifically list at least 100 hours of mediation training experience.
 We insist that at least 30 of these hours are in a single comprehensive core mediation training.
 The specific training that is best for an individual mediator is going to vary depending on their mediation practice area(s), their professional background and their current knowledge and skill needs.
 We want to applaud those professionals that make a 100 hour mediation training commitment.
 No one, including retired judges and silver haired litigators, is excused from this training requirement.

 As to mediation experience, we ask our general Certified Mediators to capably describe their mediation experience and we insist on the specific desigation (visible to the public) of practice area experience.
 The fact that a mediator has thousands of hours of overall mediation experience is helpful.
 Equally helpful is knowing whether the mediator has experience in a user's particular type of dispute, so we ask for this disclosure as well.

 Realistically, Mediate.com and OnlineMediators.com can not guarantee competence in a particular case, but we have set standards that we believe will lead mediators toward elevated competence and, critically, we help our mediators assemble their information so that consumers and their professional advisers can make informed mediator selection decisions.

-On top of all this, we then ask our Certified Online Mediators to take our core Online Mediation Training (either in Santa Clara in July 2019 or online) and to also take part in our monthly continuing education webinar, either live or recorded.
+On top of all this, we then ask our Certified Online Mediators to take our core Online Mediation Training (either in Santa Clara in July 2019 or subsequently) and to also take part in our monthly continuing education webinar, either live or recorded.